 - Examples: Clicks or impressions generated by a retailer clicking on their own listings, automated clicking tools or traffic sources, robots, or other deceptive software; duplicate listings

 Gaming the Google network

 Engaging in practices that attempt to circumvent or interfere with Google’s systems and processes

 - Examples: Cloaking; use of dynamic DNS to switch page or product; manipulating product data or site content in order to bypass our automated system checks; restricting crawler access to your landing pages (learn more about Google web developer guidelines)

 What you can do

-Here's more detail about each violation and what you can do if your item is disapproved or your Merchant Center account is warned or suspended:
+Here's more about what you can do if your item is disapproved or if your Merchant Center account is warned or suspended:

 - Read the policy above to learn what we don't allow.
 Don't distribute or host malicious or unwanted software.